 Let’s take dig a little deeper.

-Encryption is a method you can use to keep your online activities and its accompanying personal and business-related information safe from government spying.
+Encryption is a method you can use to keep your online activities and their accompanying personal and business-related information safe from government spying.

 What encryption basically does is mix up a set of “plaintext” (readable text) and convert that into “ciphertext” (unreadable text) with an encryption key.
 So, only the person or trusted party with the decryption key can “unlock” the message and read it.